afontainec/chinchay-docs/docs/docs/cli.md

 $ chinchay new coffee --middleware api
 ```

 Users accessing the api routes will have to show a valid token to pass.
 Whereare the ejs files are publicly accessible.
-If the command is ran with `--middleware frontend` its the other way around.
-As I guess you already figure it out, if the flag is defined and disable, all routes are public (this is the default configuration) and if its enable all the routes are protected.
+If the command is ran with `--middleware frontend` it's the other way around.
+As I guess you already figure it out, if the flag is defined and disable, all routes are public (this is the default configuration) and if it's enable all the routes are protected.
 Check the [Middleware documentation](./middleware) to see how to work around with it.

 ::: danger
   VERY IMPORTANT: if you are protecting your routes you **must** provide a secret for the middleware by defining the JWT_SECRET environment variable.